Login with email

 Cancer wasn’t expecting our commitment to talent.

-Following on from our successful £25 million campaign to build the UK’s first Centre for Cancer Immunology, we have developed the Cancer Immunology Talent Fund.
+Following on from our successful £25 million campaign to build the UK’s first Centre for Cancer Immunology, we have developed the Cancer Immunology Fund.
 This Fund’s mission is to support the people in the Centre to drive forward our life-saving research.

-Your gift to the Cancer Immunology Talent Fund will enable us to invest in researchers to help save children like Belle.
+Your gift to the Cancer Immunology Fund will enable us to invest in researchers to help save children like Belle.

 Belle was just a toddler when she was diagnosed with advanced stage four neuroblastoma.
 Although initial treatments with conventional therapies were successful, neuroblastoma carries a very high chance that the tumour will return.
 If it does, survival rates plummet.
 We felt that Belle’s best hope of a long-term cure was immunotherapy – treatments that use knowledge of the body’s natural immune system to specifically target cancer cells and destroy them.
 Belle was the very first child we treated with immunotherapy in Southampton, and we had high hopes.

 It's now been almost nine years since Belle finished the treatment, and it’s been wonderful to watch her grow from a tiny toddler, to now be approaching her teenage years.
 While we are hopeful that so many years on, Belle will continue to remain cancer-free, our work is far from over.

 Belle’s dad says the following: